Chart Color Schemes

 Beachmere is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Beachmere's cultural diversity was found to be below average, with 79.7% of its population born in Australia and 90.2% being citizens.
-English was spoken at home by 97.4% of the population.
-The predominant religion in Beachmere was Christianity, comprising 53.2% of people.
+English was spoken exclusively at home by 97.4% of the population.
+Christianity was the predominant religion, comprising 53.2% of Beachmere's population.

 Frequently Asked Questions - Diversity